 The Trading Post provides a wide assortment of souvenirs, program, and comfort items for sale.
-Craft Kits, supplies, patches, T-shirts, hats, merit badge pamphlets, snacks, sundries, and many other items are available.
-Items not available at the Trading Post can usually be obtained upon request. \$60 - \$75 should be sufficient to meet the needs of most Scouts.
+Craft Kits, supplies, patches, T-shirts, hats, snacks, sundries and many other items are available.
+Items not available at the Trading Post can usually be obtained upon request.
 The Trading Post is open throughout the day for campers' convenience.